jimianelli/techinteractions/README.md

 2. any deviation from it is controlled by the CV of fishing strategies
 3. for scenarios with changing fishing strategies, the fortran code needs to run "fishing_strategy.Rexec"

-## !
-Important information to read to be able to run this branch !
-Some of the scenarios require running the "fishing_strategy.Rexec" code.
-But to be able to do so, user needs to do the following
-1. Open the command line "cmd.exe"
-2. type in
-`ASSOC .Rexec=RScriptExecutable`
-3. then
-`FTYPE RScriptExecutable=C:\Program Files\R\R-3.1.2\bin\x64\Rscript.exe  %1 %*`
-4. make sure that the above path to Rscript.exe is right